Showing 12 results.

 |Date||1946 - 1947||ID||2402|

 A two reel mixed colour and black and white amateur film by founding member of the Haywards Heath Cine & Video Society and I.E.M.E.
 (Indian Electrical and Mechanical Engineers) soldier (?)
 D. J. Church, recording footage of his stationing in India.
 Images include various street scenes, sports events, tanks at the British Military Training Centre at Quetta, and the regiment's return trip to England via the Suez Canal.

 [Holidays to the West Country and Scotland]

 An amateur film-maker films family holidays to the South West and Scotland.
-The holidaymakers tour the coastline and villages of the Westcounty, stopping at Stonehenge on their way home to the South East.
+The holidaymakers tour the coastline and villages in the West County, stopping at Stonehenge on their way home in the South East of England.
 They visit the east coast of Scotland in the following year, stopping at Dundee and St Andrews before travelling into the Highlands.

 Haywards Heath & District Amateur Cine Society member D. J. Church and his wife holiday along North Devon's coastline, exploring the countryside, beaches and villages in and around Lynmouth.